coreos/ignition/.github/ISSUE_TEMPLATE/stabilize-checklist.md

 For tests using experimental Butane configs:

-- [ ] Snooze the affected tests in [`kola-denylist.yaml`](https://github.com/coreos/fedora-coreos-config/blob/testing-devel/kola-denylist.yaml).
+- [ ] Disable the affected tests in [`kola-denylist.yaml`](https://github.com/coreos/fedora-coreos-config/blob/testing-devel/kola-denylist.yaml) by making their test scripts non-executable.
 - [ ] Stabilize the Butane spec and revendor into coreos-assembler.
-- [ ] Drop the snoozes.
+- [ ] Re-enable the tests.

 ## Other packages